peterokwara/reject-ict-2024/README.md

-# Reject Robotics AI
+# Reject ICT Bill 2024

-Reject Robotics AI is a web application built with Svelte, DaisyUI, and TailwindCSS.
+Reject ICT Bill 2024 is a web application built with Svelte, DaisyUI, and TailwindCSS.
 This project aims to provide a streamlined and modern interface with a focus on simplicity and usability.

 ## Table of Contents